Milwaukee Secure Detention Facility

 The Milwaukee Secure Detention Facility is a state prison for men located in Milwaukee, Wisconsin.
 It is owned and operated by the Wisconsin Department of Corrections.
 The facility opened in October 2001 and holds 1,040 inmates at medium security.
-The building is located along Interstate 43 one block north of the Milwaukee County Courthouse.
+The building is located along Interstate 43 one block north of the Milwaukee County Courthouse, and diagonally across the street from the Milwaukee County Jail & Criminal Justice Facility.

 A 350-stall parking garage is also part of the facility.